 Exam Structure

-The PMS exam consists of written tests and interviews.
-The written portion includes compulsory subjects such as English (Essay and Precis), Urdu (Essay and Precis), General Knowledge, Pakistan Affairs, and Islamic Studies or Ethics for non-Muslims.
-Additionally, candidates must choose optional subjects that carry significant marks and can determine their final ranking.
+The PMS exam is comprised of both written tests and interviews.
+The written tests contain compulsory subjects which are: English (Essay and Precis), Urdu (Essay and Precis), General Knowledge, Pakistan Affairs, and Islamic Studies or Ethics for non-Muslims.
+In addition to these subjects, there are optional subjects which candidates must choose.
+These optional subjects are very mark-worthy and can influence the candidates’ final position in the merit list.

 Social Work as an Optional Subject

-Social Work is one of the optional subjects available for PMS candidates.
-This subject covers topics related to social welfare, community development, social problems, social work methods, and social policy.
+Social Work is one of the optional subjects that the candidates can opt for in the PMS exam.
+This subject includes social welfare, community development, social problems, social work methods, and social policy.
 The syllabus typically includes:

 Relevant Topics